Atomsoldat/lichturm-website/content/posts/pve_k8s_capi_testrun.en.md

 ALLOWED_NODES: "[pve001,pve002,pve020]"                       # The Proxmox VE nodes used for VM deployments
 VM_SSH_KEYS: "id_ed25519"                                     # The ssh authorized keys used to ssh to the machines.

-# it can be nice to have all the adresses related to a cluster within a single subnet (ingress, controlplane, nodes, ...)
-# hence, we can select both an ip_prefix to define the underlying subnet,
-# as well as ranges within that subnet to allocate to our nodes
 ## -- networking configuration-- ##
 CONTROL_PLANE_ENDPOINT_IP: "192.168.10.11"                    # The IP that kube-vip is going to use as a control plane endpoint
 NODE_IP_RANGES: "[192.168.10.50-192.168.10.100]"              # The IP ranges for Cluster nodes